 Round 2-3: Low-fidelity Wireframes

-Problem 1: Navigation too cluttered, too many links
+Problem 1: Navigation is too cluttered, with too many links.

 Solution: Drop unnecessary search, move some links to the footer, remove secondary sub-navigation, consolidate similar pages (“who we are” and “why islands” have similar themes).

-Problem 2: Homepage not informative/useful enough: user wanted a more immediate sense of what Seacology did
+Problem 2: Homepage not informative/useful enough: user wanted a more immediate sense of what Seacology does.

 Solution: Add call to action on homepage hero image.
 Add impact statements/diagrams.
 Add links to project pages.